Connect with others who understand.

 MyLeukemiaTeam is the social network for people with leukemia and their loved ones.
 Members come together to ask questions, give advice, and share their stories with others who understand life with leukemia.

 Do you have chronic myeloid leukemia?
 Have you used chemotherapy or TKIs to treat it?
-Share your experience in the comments below, or start a conversation by posting on MyLeukemiaTeam.
+Share your experience in the comments below, start a conversation by posting on MyLeukemiaTeam, or connect with like-minded members in Groups.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.